Luzhongyue/Extended-Kalman-Filter/README.md

+# Vehicle tracking with Extended Kalman Filter

 # Extended Kalman Filter Project Starter Code

 This project utilizes a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.